avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 `FP_ASPECT_RATIO`

 were set accordingly in tcl script.
 Forcedirected Placement has been done.
 HPWL was used to estimate wirelength.
+MAGIC was used to view, debug the floor plan.
 To execute floorplan:
 ```
 run_floorplan